ninjasource/embedded-websocket/README.md

 ### No_std support

 You can use this library without linking the rust standard library.
 In your Cargo.toml file make sure you set the default features to false.
-You will not be able to use modules that require the standard library like `framer`.
+If you use the module `framer` you will have to implement the Read and Write traits in that module because they are not available in no_std.
 For example:
 ```
 embedded-websocket = { version = "x.x.x", default-features = false }
 ```